Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Proposed Solution

 \subsubsection{Orientation-aware Harmonic Potentials}

 As explained in~\eqref{eq:sense}, a 2D point cloud is returned that consists of points on any obstacle surface within the sensing range.
 More specifically, denoted by~$\mathbf{D}_t=\{d_j\}$ the set of 2D points that are already transformed from the local coordinate to global coordinate where~$d_j\in \partial \mathcal{W}$.
-To begin with, these data points are divided into~$K$ clusters representing~$K$ separate obstacles, i.e., $\mathbf{D}_{t} = \{\mathbf{D}_{t,k}\}$, by e.g., checking the relative distance and change of slope between consecutive points.
+To begin with, these data points are divided into~$K$ clusters representing~$K$ separate obstacles, i.e., $\mathbf{D}_{t} = \{\mathbf{D}_{t,k}\}$, by e.g., checking the relative distance and change of curvature between consecutive points.
 The exact thresholds would depend on the specification of the Lidar scanner.
-Then, each cluster is fitted to a particular 2D obstacle.
-Two types of obstacles are mainly considered in this work: circles and {squircles}.
-Circles are rahter standard in the field of potential fields, see e.g.,~\cite{loizou2022mobile, rimon1990exact}, whereas squircles are useful for representing walls and corners see~\cite{li2018navigation}.
-As shown in Fig.~\ref{fig:scaling}, a squircle interpolates smoothly between a circle and a square, while avoiding non-differentiable corners.
-In particular, a unit squircle centered at the origin in~$\mathbb{R}^2$ is given by:

-where $\varkappa\in (0,\,1)$ is a positive parameter; $e_1$ and $e_2$ are two unit basis in~$\mathbb{R}^2$.
-Non-unit squircles with general centers can be derived via scaling and translation.
-Given the observed point clouds, the model of circles or squircles can be estimated via the least square fitting (LSF).
-Consequently, denote by~$\{\hat{\mathcal{O}}_t\}$ the collection of obstacles detected and fitted at time~$t\geq 0$.
-An example is shown in Fig.~\ref{fig:diagram}, where an initial workspace model is constructed given the sensory data at $t=0$.
+Then, each cluster is fitted to the model of squircles in~\eqref{eq:squircle} to estimate the curvature, translation, scaling and rotation, via general nonlinear optimization solvers, e.g.,~\cite{gavin2019levenberg}.
+As shown in Fig.~\ref{fig:squircle_esti}, the estimation accuracy relies heavily on the actual parameters of the model in~\eqref{eq:squircle}, the noise level and the distribution of the measurements.
+More specifically, the estimation is rather accurate when the curvature~$\varkappa$ is close to~$0$ such as circles; however becomes inaccurate or uncertain when when~$\varkappa$ is close to~$1$ such as rectangles and when the data points are few or noisy.
+In the later case, either a pre-stored database of common obstacles and their shapes can be retrieved based on object recognition as adopted in~\cite{vasilopoulos2022reactive}, or an optimistic strategy that chooses the one with the minimum area among the candidates.
+For the rest of this section, it is assumed that the estimation is accurate by Assumption~\ref{assump:accurate}.
+Relaxation of this assumption via online adjustment as more measurements are gathered is discussed in Sec.~\ref{subsubsec:online-squircle}.